-Roasted Cauliflower Slices with Red Pepper, Capers, Lemon, and Olives
+Roasted Cauliflower Slices with Red Pepper, Capers, and Olives

-Low-Carb Roasted Cauliflower Slices with Red Peppers, Olives, Capers, and Lemon are absolutely delicious for a meatless dinner and this recipe is also dairy-free, gluten-free, and vegan!
-Use Sheet Pan Meals to find more ideas like this one!
+Roasted Cauliflower Slices with Red Pepper, Capers, and Olives are absolutely delicious for low-carb meatless dinner!
+And this tasty recipe is also dairy-free, gluten-free, and vegan!

 Roasted Cauliflower Slices with Red Pepper, Capers, and Olives is one of my favorite cauliflower dishes that I think is perfect for this time of year, but I realize some of you would never be happy with a big slice of roasted cauliflower for dinner, even if it had a garlicky topping with red pepper, capers, lemon, and olives.
 So if you’re one of those people who can’t get that excited about roasted cauliflower, feel free to consider this a side dish.
 But cauliflower lovers like myself will happily devour this as a meatless main dish and call it dinner.
 And I ate the leftovers cold out of the fridge the next day; it was that good!

 This recipe was adapted from Melissa Roberts’ Roasted Cauliflower with Kalamata Vinaigrette that appeared in Gourmet Magazine.
 And there was certainly nothing wrong with that version of the recipe; my Greek friend Mary tried it and loved it.
 But the original photos were nothing to get excited about and when we decided to update them Jake and I got a little creative and added chopped red pepper and a few capers to the garlicky vinaigrette, which made it even more flavorful and definitely more colorful.